Updates are located at the end of the post.

 The GSMA SMS hubbing services Agreement.

-I would think that the reason I did not receive the SMS text messages on my Vodafone mobile phone is that Sure Falkland Islands has either not completed an AA.19 Agreement or has not forwarding all of its SMS traffic to the SAP SMS hub.
-I do not know what SMS Agreement, if any, Sure Falkland Islands had with Vodafone prior to April 12th 2019 but SMS would certainly be blocked from April 11th 2019 if Sure Falkland Islands did not response to Vodafone’s request.
+I would think that I did not receive the SMS text messages on my Vodafone mobile phone because Sure Falkland Islands has either not completed an AA.19 Agreement or has not forwarded all of its SMS traffic to the SAP SMS hub.
+I do not know what SMS Agreement, if any, Sure Falkland Islands had with Vodafone before April 12th 2019 but SMS would indeed be blocked from April 11th 2019 if Sure Falkland Islands did not respond to Vodafone’s request.

 Why would Sure Falkland Islands in the Falkland Islands not respond and carry on forwarding them to Vodafone only to be rejected since April 12th 2019?
 Or send all SMSs via the SAP SMS hub?

-And, possibly continue to carry on charging customers and not notifying them of a failed delivery of an International SMS in spite of some SMS texts not being delivered.
+And possibly continue to carry on charging customers and notifying them of a failed delivery of an International SMS despite some SMS texts not being delivered.

 There could be several reasons I suppose: